gothinkster/cakephp-realworld-example-app/readme.md

     bin/cake migrations migrate

+Start the local development server

+    bin/cake server

+You can now access the server at http://localhost:8765

 ## API Specification

 This application adheres to the api specifications set by the [Thinkster](https://github.com/gothinkster) team.
 This helps mix and match any backend with any other frontend without conflicts.